DURBIN CREEK ELEMENTARY SCHOOL

 The policies of the DCE PTO shall be written within the Articles of Incorporation.
 The Articles of Incorporation supercede the PTO By-Laws as they relate to a Legal Not-For-Profit Organization.

-Section 3 Members in Good Standing.
 Only members in good standing of the organization shall be eligible to participate in its general membership meetings or to serve in any of its elective or appointive positions.
-Good standing of membership means the member has paid dues at least 14 days prior to meeting.
+Good standing of membership means the member has paid dues at least 14 days prior to meeting and demonstrates acceptable code of conduct.
+Removal of any member would need 2⁄3 vote with case by case basis.

-Section 4 Membership Dues.
 Each member of the organization shall pay annual dues to the organization, collected by the membership chairperson and deposited in the treasurer’s account of the DCE PTO.
 The dues structure is determined by a General Membership Vote at the year end during the Annual Meeting.
 Prorating of the dues will be a standing rule on a quarterly basis for new members.
+Dues will not be prorated.

 a.
-There shall be a nominating committee composed of at least five members, two chosen from the executive officers and three from the general membership, to be elected by the organization at the January general membership meeting.
+There shall be a nominating committee composed of at least 3-5 members, one chosen from the executive officer and 2 from the general members to be elected by the organization at the January general membership meeting.
+If 2 members are not available, executive officers may fill the nominating committee.
 This committee will elect its own chairperson.

 b.
 The nominating committee shall nominate one eligible person for each office to be filled and report its nominees at the regular meeting in March, at which time additional nominations from the floor may be made.
 Election of these nominees shall take place in April.
 Installation of the new officers shall be completed at the General PTO meeting in May.
 The outgoing and incoming board will work as one until the end of the school year.